trainyard/choo-cli/README.md

 Custom templates must have `ejs` templating syntax.

+## List of Generators
+You can find a list of existing generators [here](listOfGenerators/generators.md).

 ## Generators

 You can use choo-cli to generate pieces of your project as you are developing.